nrprantick/Healthcare_Application/README.md

 # Healthcare_Application

-<p>This is a basic android application implemented to pass in the software development lab-1.</p>
+The project is a very basic android project developed on android studio for the fulfillment of course ECE 2100 titled Software development lab 1.

 For further query contect,